 For Batch Convert, specify an image file to be loaded as background.

 For Export Layers and Edit Layers, mark layers in your opened image with a color tag.
+The blue color tag is used for background by default.
+You may set a different color tag by adjusting the Color tag option.

-This prevents potential confusion when other actions are applied that could affect the image/layer extents (e.g. Resize to layer size
+This action is inserted at the first position.
+This prevents potential confusion when other actions are applied that could affect the image/layer extents (e.g. Resize to layer size in Export Layers).
+You can always move this action lower as needed.

-The background is merged automatically at the end of processing as the Merge background
+The background is merged automatically at the end of processing as the Merge Background action is automatically added.
+See Merge Background below for more information.

-For Export Layers and Edit Layers, the background layers are excluded from processing by default as the Not background
+For Export Layers and Edit Layers, the background layers are excluded from processing by default as the Not Background condition is automatically added and enabled.

-Insert foreground
+Insert Foreground

 Inserts a new layer in front of the current layer.